hawkfish/duckdb-taco/README.md

 quit
 ```

-Create this file with `Script Editor` and save it as a packaged application.
+Create this file with [the Script Editor](https://support.apple.com/guide/script-editor/welcome/mac)
+(located in `/Applications/Utilities`) and save it as a packaged application.
 You can then double-click it to launch Tableau.
-You will need to change the application name when you get upgrades.
+You will need to change the application name in the script when you get upgrades.

 #### Windows Desktop